DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Package description and illustrative examples

-A basic command for depth calculation is\\ 0.5mm \code{depth(u, X, method = c("Projection", "Tukey","Mahalanobis","Euclidean","LP",\\ "local"), p=2, beta=0.5,...)} 0.5mm \textbf{Arguments}\\ 0.5mm \textbf{u}: Numerical vector or matrix, which depth is to be calculated.
-A dimension has to be the same as that of the observations.\\ \textbf{X}: The data as a matrix, a data frame or a list.
+A basic command for depth calculation is\\ 0.5mm \code{depth(u, X, depth\_params = list(method="Projection"), threads = -1, ...)} 0.5mm \textbf{Arguments}\\ 0.5mm \textbf{u}: Numerical vector or matrix, whose depth is to be calculated.
+The dimension has to be the same as that of the observations.\\ \textbf{X}: The data as a matrix, a data frame, or a list.
 If it is a matrix or data frame, then each row is treated as one multivariate observation.
-If it is a list, all components must be numerical vectors of equal length (coordinates of the observations).\\ \textbf{method}: Character string determining the depth function.
-The method can be "Projection" (the default), "Mahalanobis", "Euclidean", "Tukey", "LP" or "Local".\\ \textbf{p}: $L^p$ depth parameter.\\ \textbf{beta}: locality parameter.
+If it is a list, all components must be numerical vectors of equal length (coordinates of the observations).\\ \textbf{depth\_params}: list of parameters for the depth function\\

+\textbf{method}: name of the desired depth function.
+Can be one of "Projection", "Tukey", "Mahalanobis", "Euclidean", "LP", "MBD", "FM" or local.\\ \textbf{threads}: number of threads used in parallel computations.
+Default value -1 means that all possible cores will be used. ...: other parameters specific to the selected depth function.